guptaa47/Food-Tracker/README.md

 This is a food database and meal nutrient tracker website.

+The code utilizes docker containers to allow for identical usage across environments.
+The frontend uses streamlit for demo purposes.

 It is in progress, but has some functionality: mainly an optimized food search and a meal calculator.

 Here is an example of the optimized search which works on prefixes of any word in the food name.